nclient/NClient/README.md

 <a name="features-api" />

-## Api protocols
+### Api protocols
 Currently, only the REST API protocol is provided as a ready-made implementation.
-To use it in your own client configuration, you need to call the `UsingRestApi` method:
+To use it, you just need to create a client via `NClientGallery.Clients.GetRest` method.
+To use it in your custom client configuration, you need to call the `UsingRestApi` method:
 ```C#
 IMyClient myClient = NClientGallery.Clients.GetCustom()
     .For<IMyClient>(host: "http://localhost:8080")